Welcome to the Biorefinery Group | Universidad Autónoma de Coahuila

 2) Chemical characterization and applications:

-Extraction , optimization process, chemical characterization and applications of cellulose, hemicellulose, lignin, fucoidan, carrageenan, alginate, laminarin, galactan and production of high added-value compounds as xylooligosaccharides, fucoxanthin, mannitol, phycocyanin, nanocrystalline cellulose with focus on the valorization of these biomasses in the production of commodity and specialty chemicals and biochemicals and application in different areas such as food technology, bioenergy and biomaterials.
+Extraction , optimization process, chemical characterization and applications of cellulose, hemicellulose, lignin, fucoidan, carrageenan, alginate, laminarin, galactan, xylooligosaccharides, fucoxanthin, mannitol, phycocyanin, nanocrystalline cellulose in the production of commodity and specialty biochemicals.

-In the biorefinery group is based at small scale must be translated to other different scale levels.
-Research in this area has focused on new process configurations for enzymatic hydrolysis of lignocellulosic and aquatic biomass, fermentations strategy at high solid loading, as well as on development of mathematical models for both descriptive and predictive purposes, and bioreactor design for hydrolytic enzymes production, biofuels production such as bioethanol and lactic acid.
+Research in this area has focused on new process configurations for enzymatic hydrolysis of lignocellulosic and aquatic biomass, fermentations strategy at high solid loading, as well as on development of mathematical models for both descriptive and predictive purposes, and bioreactor design.

-Our interest in this area centre on the design of photobioreactors and the cultivation systems and use of micro-algal biomass for biofuels production as bioethanol and bio-based products (new foods and high added-value compounds: (lipids, proteins, carbohydrates, phycocyanin) in terms of biorefinery.
+Our interest in this area centre on the design of photobioreactors and the cultivation systems and use of micro-algal biomass for bio-based products (new foods, food additives and high added-value compounds: (lipids, proteins, carbohydrates, phycocyanin) in terms of biorefinery.